Back to school season is exciting, and it’s also riddled with shopping, deadlines to remember, and a whirlwind of other to-do list items.

-Encourage your child to get plenty of sleep!
+- Encourage your child to get plenty of sleep!
 Double check alarms are set just in case.

-Take a picture before they head to school!
+- Take a picture before they head to school!
 It might sound corny, but as any parent knows, time flies.
-Take some time to commemorate the moment; you’ll be glad you did 20 years from now!
+Take some time to commemorate the moment: you’ll be glad you did 20 years from now!

 Don’t just go back, go back better than ever!

-We want to help students not just survive in the classroom, but THRIVE in 2021 and beyond.
-That’s precisely why we’re excited to offer top-notch after school programs, private tutoring, and more resources to make this year awesome for kids and stress free for parents.
+We want to help students not just survive, but THRIVE in 2022 and beyond.
+That’s precisely why we’re excited to offer top-notch online private lessons and Teen Academies to make this year awesome for kids and stress free for parents.